ZeroStudMuffin/CEA2/README.md

 ## Features

  - Camera-based **Bin Locator** with a bounding box overlay guiding where to place text for OCR.
-The box now covers about **60%** of the screen width for easier framing.
+The box spans about **60%** of the screen width and uses a configurable target aspect ratio (default 8.5:3.625) so the crop matches the expected label shape.
 - Captured images are cropped to this box and processed with ML Kit text recognition.
 - Camera preview supports pinch-to-zoom with a slider.
 The preview starts at a